Ogaday/Resources/dev/README.md

 3) repeat step 2) until the script finishes.
  - Script to check capacity of remote hosts.
  - script to check progress of remotely running simulations.
+ - Improve load balancing on all-remote-run.
+Currently, at least, no machine will be overloaded, and it will run one job per machine.
+It's not the most elegant, but it works, I guess.